mjeongDSL/project-ideas/no-computer.md

 This section describes who the project would serve and why a language might be a good way to meet their needs.

+Schematics serve designers, engineers and machinists who are trying to produce a specific part.
+The American National Standards Institute (ANSI) has a standardized system for describing a part using a schematic.
+This system involves a vocabulary and syntax to clearly relay only important information.
+If a part is not well described, the final part and the original design will differ and this discrepency generates inefficiencies in the production cycle.

 ### What's the need?
 _What need is met by your idea?
 Who are you helping?
 What is that person's experience like now?
 What would their experience be like if you could help them?_

+Schematics meet the needs of engineers who need to model a specific part and the needs of machinists who need a precise set of rules to create a part.
+Without schematics, verbal or written descriptions would be lengthy while pictoral descriptions would be vague and misunderstood.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

+The DSL is appropriate because while it creates a barrier of information to part designs, it allows domain-users to quickly understand the specifics of a part.
+It uses many symbols and a strict syntax so that anyone familiar with the ANSI standard will be able to quickly understand every defined aspect of the part.

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_

+While schematics were not my idea, I believe the standards came about as a way of unifying various pictoral systems so that anyone could understand any schematic without having to know a specific regional system.
+This, and many other industrial standards, are ways that non-computer DSLs help people describe ideas that would be difficult with just a picture or words.

 ### Domain
 _Describe the project's domain in five words._

+Part design, specification, and manufacture.

 ### Interface (syntax)
 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+In the past, users drafted schematics and read them on paper.
+Nowadays, it is similar but in a digital form.
+Schematics look like multiple views of the same part.

 ### Operation (semantics)
 _What might happen when a program runs?
 How does a program interact with the